Cajun Smoked Turkey

 How much turkey per person?

-When it comes to how big of a turkey to cook, remember the golden rule of 1 lb of turkey per person.
-An 8-14 lb turkey seems to be the sweet spot.
-Don’t be afraid to cook two turkeys instead of one 20 lb turkey to feed a large crowd.
+For smoking, an 8-14 lb turkey is the sweet spot.
+Don’t be afraid to cook two turkeys instead of one huge 20 lb turkey to feed a large crowd.

-I cooked a 14 lb turkey on my pellet grill, and it took 3.40hrs.
-Depending on the grill or temperatures outside, that may vary, which is why it’s always good to monitor the temps with a meat thermometer.
+I cooked a 14-lb turkey on my pellet grill for 3.40 hours.
+Depending on the grill or the temperatures outside, the time may vary, which is why it’s always good to monitor the temperatures with a meat thermometer.

-For this cook, I use my Meater thermometer to monitor the temps throughout the cook.
-You can also use an instant read thermometer, like this Thermapen One, but I prefer the probe thermometer for this cook.
+For this cook, I use my Meater thermometer to monitor the termpatures throughout the cook.
+You can also use an instant read thermometer, like this Thermapen One, but I prefer the probe thermometer for this cook so I don’t overshoot and end up with dry overcooked bird.

 1. Fire up the smoker

-Fire up the smoker to 300°F. This should take about 10-15 minutes to preheat, which is the perfect amount of time for prepping the turkey.
+Fire up the smoker to 300°F. This should take about 10-15 minutes to preheat, which is the perfect time for prepping the turkey and getting your rub and injection ready.

-I used my pellet grill for this cook.
+I used my pellet grill to cook this.
 A charcoal grill or an offset smoker would just as well.
-However, you’ll need to keep an eye on your turkey’s internal temperature as they might cook differently vs the pellet grill.
+However, you’ll need to keep an eye on your turkey’s internal temperature as they might cook differently compared to the pellet grill.

 2. Prep the turkey